Understanding MVP In Food Product Development

 MVP in Food Product Development

-What if you could test your food product idea without investing lakhs?
+What if you could test your food product development idea without investing lakhs?

 What is an MVP in Food Product Development?